NethServer/ns8-docs/webtop.rst

 .. image:: _static/webtop-public_images.png

-You can use the :guilabel:`Upload` button to load an image which is at the bottom or simply via a drag & drop.
+You can use the :guilabel:`Upload` button to load an image which is at the bottom or simply via drag & drop.

 .. note::

   Remember that the public images inserted in the signature are actually connected with a public link.
   To be visible to email recipients, the server must be reachable remotely on port 80 (http) and its FQDN name must be publicly resolvable.

-Alternatively, you can configure a global setting to turn images automatically into inline attachments instead of public internet links
+Alternatively, you can configure a global setting to turn images automatically into inline attachments instead of public internet links.

 It is possible to do this from web interface by accessing the administration panel -> :guilabel:`Properties (system)` -> :guilabel:`Add` -> select :guilabel:`com.sonicle.webtop.mail (Mail)` and enter the data in the :guilabel:`Key` and :guilabel:`Value` fields according to the key to be configured:

 ``public.resource.links.as.inline.attachments`` = true (default = false)

-To change your signature, each user can access the :menuselection:`Settings --> Mail --> Editing --> Edit User mailcard`:
+To change the signature, each user can access the :menuselection:`Settings --> Mail --> Editing --> Edit User mailcard`:

 .. image:: _static/webtop-edit_mailcard.png